Hyperbolicity of Brunnian links: Subcriteria for S-primeness

-are disjoint spanning complex.
+are disjoint disk systems.
 Then there is no essential torus in the complement of $L$ splitting $L_I$ and $L_J$ if and only if any torus splitting $U_I$ and $U_J$, if exists, is $\partial$-parallel to a component of $L$. \end{thm}

 \begin{proof} We first prove the ``if'' implication.
 Suppose that $T$ is an essential torus in the complement of $L$ splitting $L_I$ and $L_J$.
 Then by Theorem \ref{thm:simplepattern}, $(U_I \cup U_J ) \cap T = \emptyset$.
 Clearly $T$ is incompressible in the complement of $U_I \cup U_J $.
 Thus by the condition, $T$ is $\partial$-parallel to a component of $L$, contradicting that $T$ is essential in the complement of $L$.